manuparra/FreeIPA/README.md

 ## Features: Identity manager

 * Users and Groups:
-	* Automatic and unique UIDS across replicas:
+	* Automatic and unique UIDS across replicas.
-	* SSH public keys management
+	* SSH public keys management.
-	* Role-based account control
+	* Role-based account control.
 * Hosts, host-groups, netgroups:
-	* Manage host life-cicle
+	* Manage host life-cicle.
 * Automatic group membership based on rules:
 	* Just add a user/host and all groups membership will be added.

 ## Features: Policy Management

-HBAC
+<B>HBAC</B>

 * Control who (can), when and what to do
 * Using SSSD for auth throught PAM